Small wonder that we had no newes but what our master brought. One time he sayt the river was near froze.

 He boasted that he would see the Earl of Essex.
 Yes, and our Earl too.
 And many more fine lords and gentlemen who were going to the war in Ireland.

 The master’s children were speaking of a house in cheap sight [Cheapside] where they could watch all from a window.

 “I pray you,” sayt I to Linkin, “do not tell me that cheap sight is many ways off.”

 So I went, and on my way saw Onix at his window.

 His master and mistress and their kits were gone to see the Earl of Essex too.
-When I told him I was bound for cheap sight, he joined me.
+When I told him I meant to see that cheap sight, he joined me.